gpilgrim2670/SwimmeR/README.md

 ### Will also work
 ![Will also work](inst/extdata/Texas-Florida-Indiana_image.png)

-## Formatting results
+## Formatting Times

-`SwimmeR` also converts swimming times (performances) between the conventional swimming format of minutes:seconds.hundreths (1:35.37) and the computationally useful format of seconds, reported to the 100ths place (eg 95.37).
+`SwimmeR` also converts times between the conventional swimming format of minutes:seconds.hundreths (1:35.37) and the computationally useful format of seconds, reported to the 100ths place (eg 95.37).
 This is accomplished with `sec_format` and `mmss_format`, which are inverses of one another.
 Both `sec_format` and `mmss_format` work well with `tidyverse` functions.

 ```r
 times <- c("1:35.97", "57.34", "16:53.19", NA)